There are two main termite management systems used to protect buildings from termite attack

 How do soil termite treatments work?

-There are two types of chemicals that can be used in such termite treatments; repellent and non-repellent insecticides.
+There are two types of chemicals that can be used in such termite dealings; repellent and non-repellent insecticides.
 The older style chemicals are repellent chemicals, which as their name suggests repel termites from the treated area.
 Whilst this sounds like a good idea, if there is a small gap in the treatment (as sometimes can happen due to the nature of the soil structure), termites can sometimes find their way through.

 In contrast, the newer non-repellent treatments actually kill termites that come into contact with the treated soil.
 Termites coming into contact with the treatment also have the potential to pass the chemical on to other termites, magnifying its effect.
 As termites cannot detect the chemical, they cannot find any potential gaps in the treatment, making it a more robust treatment compared to the older repellent chemicals.
 As such the newer non-repellent treatments tend to be a little more expensive.
 In addition, some of these newer non-repellent chemicals have an excellent environmental profile making them a smarter choice for those with pest and children.